AuriaIT/schachkickern/README.md

 ```
 ## Roadmap

-- Add sample AJAX calls and make the directives more modular
+- Make the app more modular

 ### Automation tools